r-lib/memoise/README.md

 # External Caches

-`memoise` also support external caching in addition to the default in-memory caches.
+`memoise` also supports external caching in addition to the default in-memory caches.

 * `cache_filesystem()` allows caching using files on a local filesystem.
 You can point this to a shared file such as dropbox or google drive to share